TheArturthur/CoppermindScraper/Cosmere/Doomslug.md

 Doomslug can replicate any sound she hears with impeccable precision, though there is always a "distinctly fluty" sound to it.
 She is also capable of slightly modifying the sounds she mimics, as shown when she accidentally corrects Spensa's grammar by saying "By whom!" in response to the question "By who?"

 ### Protection
 Doomslug is covered in blue spikes, which would make handling her difficult, and provides protection from predators.
 Her bright colors also lead Spensa to believe the possibility that she might be poisonous.
+The Superiority database says that the taynix are dangerously venomous.
 She is also capable of resisting minor increases in gravitational forces.

 ## History
  by  Jill Andersen